gcmt/breeze.vim/README.md

 directory or use plugin managers such as Vundle or Pathogen.

+### Houston, we have a problem
+For any functionality listed below, if it seems that something is not working correctly (e.g. unresponsive commands), run the `BreezeWhatsWrong` command and you will be shown the origin of the problem.

 ## Tag jumping
 ![Screenshot](extra/jump.gif "Tag jumping inspired by vim-easymotion")

-As you can see this form is heavily inspired by vim-easimotion.
+As you can see this way of navigating the document is heavily inspired by vim-easimotion.
 To jump to following tags use the command `BreezeJumpF`.
 Use `BreezeJumpB` to move to preceding tags.